Jesse Colquhoun: 2022

 In Round 18 of the 2022 NRL season, Colquhoun made his first grade debut for the Cronulla-Sutherland Sharks against the North Queensland Cowboys off the bench in a 26–12 victory.

 2023

 Colquhoun played a total of six games for Cronulla in the 2023 NRL season as Cronulla finished sixth on the table.
 Colquhoun played in the clubs 13-12 upset loss against the Sydney Roosters which ended their season.

 2024

 Colquhoun played only one game of the 2024 NRL season.
 He played in Cronulla's round 19 58-6 win against the Wests Tigers where he injured his ACL and was ruled out for the rest of the season.

 2025

 He played 18 games for Cronulla in the 2025 NRL season as the club finished 5th on the table.
 The club reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.

+2026

+On 19 January, the Cronulla outfit announced that Colquhoun had re-signed with the club for a further four years.